NotTheTom/the-crooked-moon/README.md

 # the-crooked-moon
-The Crooked Moon Character Options for Aurora Character Builder
+An implementation of The Crooked Moon for [Aurora Builder](https://aurorabuilder.com).